kd365/mem0_deployment_lab/ARCHITECTURE.md

 **Teaching Tip:** Have students:

-1. Deploy with OpenAI (quick setup)
+1. Deploy AWS-first with Terraform (fast path)
-2. Monitor costs at `/metrics` endpoint
+2. Use Swagger UI to explore endpoints
-3. Discuss why vectors work for memory
+3. Discuss why embeddings + vector search work
-4. (Advanced) Swap to Bedrock as extension activity
+4. (Optional) Swap providers to OpenAI as an extension

 **Demo Idea:** Show students: